ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * If introspection is supported, specify the communication and security protocol for introspection: HTTP/CoAP (+ TLS/DTLS/OSCORE).

-* Specify the communication and security protocol for interactions between client and AS: HTTP/CoAP (+ TLS/DTLS/OSCORE).
+* Specify the communication and security protocol for interactions between the client and AS: HTTP/CoAP (+ TLS/DTLS/OSCORE).

 * Specify if/how the authz-info endpoint is protected, including how error responses are protected: Not protected.